preloadFOOD_CANADIAN_LOBSTER_ROLL_HOT_DOG

 Smoked Meat Sandwich- Photographed on Hasselblad H3D2-39mb Camera

-Hot on the heels of the peameal bacon is the smoked beef sandwich, and it’s not just any old sandwich.
+Hot on the heels of the peameal bacon is the smoked beef sandwich.
+This isn’t just any old sandwich.
 The Montreal smoked beef sandwich is made with cured beef, not unlike the pastrami, that’s been cured in a range of spices for about a week.
 The meat is then smoked before steaming to produce a perfectly tenderised scrumptious piece of beef.

-Typically, the meat is then layered between two slices of rye bread and spread with a piquant yellow mustard to create a lip-smacking sandwich; then add a pickled gherkin to complete the flavour explosion.
-This is easily one of Canada’s famous foods.
-Head to Schwartz Deli in Montreal, which has been running since 1928 and has become a cultural institution.
+Typically, the meat is layered between two slices of rye bread and spread with a piquant yellow mustard to create a lip-smacking sandwich.
+Sometime a pickled gherkin is added to complete the flavour explosion.
+This is easily one of the most famous Canadian foods.
+To try it, head to Schwartz Deli in Montreal.
+It’s been running since 1928 and is now a cultural – and culinary – institution.

 A delicious, authentic east coast take out donair with tomato, onion and sauce.